ReadMe for Robocode

 WHAT IS ROBOCODE?

 Robocode is a programming game where the goal is to code a robot battle tank to compete against other robots in a battle arena.
-So the name Robocode is short for "Robot code".
-The player is the programmer of the robot, who will have no direct influence on the game.
-Instead, the player must write the AI of the robot telling it how to behave and react to events occurring in the battle arena.
-Battles are running in real-time and on-screen.
+The name "Robocode" is short for "Robot code."
+As the player, you are the programmer of the robot and have no direct control during the battle.
+Instead, you must write the AI that tells your robot how to behave and react to events occurring in the arena.
+Battles run in real-time and are displayed on-screen.

 HISTORY OF ROBOCODE

-The Robocode game was originally started by Mathew A. Nelson as a personal endeavour in late 2000 and became a professional one when he brought it to his job at IBM, in the form of an AlphaWorks download, in July 2001.
+Robocode was created by Mathew A. Nelson in late 2000 and became a professional endeavor when brought to IBM as an AlphaWorks download in July 2001.
+The game was inspired by Robot Battle (1994) and RobotWar (early 1980s).

-To run Robocode, Java 8 or a newer version must be installed on your system.
-Both the Java Runtime Environment (JRE) and the Java Developer Kit (JDK) can be used.
-Note that the JRE does not include the standard Java compiler (javac) which comes with the JDK.
-However, Robocode comes with a built-in compiler ECJ (Eclipse Compiler for Java).
-Hence, it is sufficient to run Robocode with the JRE only.
+To run Robocode, Java 8 or newer must be installed on your system.
+Both the Java Runtime Environment (JRE) and the Java Development Kit (JDK) can be used.
+Note that the JRE does not include the standard Java compiler (javac), which comes with the JDK.
+However, Robocode includes a built-in compiler, ECJ (Eclipse Compiler for Java), so it is sufficient to run Robocode with only the JRE.

-Also, note that it is important that these environment variables have been set up before running Robocode:
+Also note that it is important that these environment variables are set up before running Robocode:

 The Robocode API is provided here:

-If you want to try out new robots other than the sample robots that come with Robocode, you should visit the LiteRumble home that contains lots of bots.
+If you want to try out new robots beyond the sample robots that come with Robocode, you should visit the LiteRumble home page, which contains a large collection of bots.

 CHALLENGES